signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 counting).
 All of this can be implemented later: for the moment we simply remove the "owner" aspect from the singleton declaration.

+### Step 9 - The EndpointType and EndpointServiceProvider.